 The psychology of color in marketing has been an ongoing one steeped in controversy for decades, and whether the platform is through digital marketing or print display, the squabbling continues.
 Skeptics argue that color used as a vehicle for persuasion hinges on hunches, anecdotal proof, and marketers throwing up smoke and mirrors to create an illusion genius.
 Yet others (including various respected academic bodies) swear there is a method to this madness.
-Before we delve into how color may impact consumer behavior, let’s first look at the history of color to understand its impact on the conscious, and subconscious level.
+Before we delve into how color may impact consumer behavior, let’s first look at the history of color to understand its impact on the conscious, and subconscious levels.

 A Glimpse at the History of Color